lawsocsg/lawsoc-clinic-manual/docs/criminal-law-and-procedure.md

 In order to find out whether a person’s criminal record has been marked spent, he can:

 a.
-Make an appointment via the police hotline 6557 5700 during office hours to meet the counter staff of Police Records Office located at the Police Cantonment Complex.
+Make an appointment via the police hotline 6557 5700 during office
+    hours to meet the counter staff of Police Records Office located at the Police Cantonment Complex.
 Due to the confidentiality of the information, no disclosures will be made on the phone.
 b.
-Alternatively, the electronic portal allows ex-offenders to check whether their personal criminal records have been marked as spent online, using the NRIC number as the login ID and SingPass as the authentication password [113]_
+Alternatively, the electronic portal allows ex-offenders to check
+    whether their personal criminal records have been marked as spent online, using the NRIC number as the login ID and SingPass as the authentication password[^18]

 **2. Effect of spent criminal records overseas – including employment, immigration, studies, adoption**